rob-blackbourn/example-wasm-array-passing/README.md

 # How to Pass Arrays Between JavaScript and WebAssembly Modules Written in C

-In this blog I'll demonstrate some ways of passing arrays between JavaScript and WebAssembly.
+In this post I'll demonstrate some ways of passing arrays between JavaScript and WebAssembly.
 The source code is [here](https://github.com/rob-blackbourn/example-wasm-array-passing).

 ## Prerequisites